English

 Chapter One: Theory

 The story is more of a derogatory or an amusing jest that usually reoccurs with variations.
-An example is a regular moving gag in the Shakespeare like of a cuckold, for example, a man whose wife is unfaithful in Shakespeare’s story.
-So this word is also known as a cuckoo meaning a bird that is fond of laying its eggs in the other one’s nest.
-So the cuckold was identified to growing horns on Shakespeare’s head meaning symbols and words used in this short story suggest the cuckolding such as bulls, horns, and rams.
-When Shakespeare initially acted the play “Much Ado About Nothing,” the word “nothing” was also referred to as “noting.”
+An example is a regular moving gag in Shakespeare, like a cuckold, for example, a man whose wife is unfaithful in Shakespeare’s story.
+So this word is also known as a cuckoo, meaning a bird that is fond of laying its eggs in the other one’s nest.
+So, the cuckold was identified as growing horns on Shakespeare’s head, meaning symbols and words used in this short story suggest the cuckolding, such as bulls, horns, and rams.
+When Shakespeare initially acted in the play “Much Ado About Nothing,” the word “nothing” was also referred to as “noting.”
 In this regard, the word “noting” was central to all the actions of Shakespeare.
 In fact, some people refer to.
-The beginning of the film appears a kind of special observation where Claudio Benedick noted and looked at Beatrice.
-However, the notes failed to end there as they went on popping up through the music, for example, when Benedick jokes about the sheep’s guts while stringing on an instrument, Balthasar also plays his notes.
-Moreover, the love between Beatrice and Benedick has also been revealed in the film through the written notes called letters.
-The aim of this thesis is to explore Shakespeare’s short play “Much Ado about Nothing” as well as to compare it with its two play adaptations written by Whedon and Kenneth Branagh.
+At the beginning of the film appears a kind of special observation where Claudio Benedick noted and looked at Beatrice.
+However, the notes failed to end there as they went on popping up through the music; for example, when Benedick jokes about the sheep’s guts while stringing on an instrument, Balthasar also plays his notes.
+Moreover, the love between Beatrice and Benedick has also been revealed in the film through written notes called letters.
+The aim of this thesis is to explore Shakespeare’s short play “Much Ado About Nothing” as well as to compare it with its two play adaptations written by Whedon and Kenneth Branagh.

 Chapter Two: Problem Statement

-The big problem presented in the film by Shakespeare is the dilemma that causes a lot of troubles to Beatrice (Hero) as she is loved by two half-brothers (Munich et al. 50).
-The two half-brothers try to promise their loves for the maiden whose father is intimidating and the love’s cousin sounds like as lot is right as well as being in the middle of her woes.
+The big problem presented in the film by Shakespeare is the dilemma trouble uses a lot of troubles to Beatrice (Hero) as she is loved by two half-brothers (Munich et al. 50).
+The two half-brothers’ love to promise their love for the maiden whose father is intimidating and the love’s cousin sounds like as lot is right as well as being in the middle of her woes.
 The young officer Benedick faces such a problem in the film.
-The film of “Much Ado about Nothing” puts a lot of emphasis on the problem of observing wrongly since observation is always concerned with the interpretation of subject or argument which is still incorrect (Munich et al. 55).
+The film “Much Ado About Nothing” puts a lot of emphasis on the problem of observing wrongly since observation is always concerned with the interpretation of a subject or argument that is still incorrect (Munich et al. 55).
 However, misnoting can sometimes bring about a positive outcome as Benedick and Beatrice are observed to have got together because of misnoting even though Shakespeare’ is seen ridiculing the outcomes of misnoting in the play.

 Chapter Three: Results

-Josh Whedon’s film cast Riki Lindhome as a Conrade.
+Joss Whedon’s film cast Riki Lindhome as a Conrade.
 The Conrade is a character that was traditionally played by a male actor.
 In his play, Josh Whedon argued that nothing could bar him from casting Riki Lindhome as Conrade.
-Josh Whedon is the one who slotted the Oates & Garfunkel as well as taking the role of guest star referred to as Buffy the Vampire Slayer onetime.
-Another aspect that influenced Josh Whedon’s film is gender swap which also impacted on his staging of Don John’s soliloquy.
+Joss Whedon is the one who slotted the Oates & Garfunkel as well as taking the role of guest star referred to as Buffy the Vampire Slayer onetime.
+Another aspect that influenced Josh Whedon’s film is the gender swap, which also impacted his staging of Don John’s soliloquy.
 Whedon used it to recast a kind of speech that Don John issues as he tries seducing Conrade.

-Moreover, Whedon’s film is distinguished with Shakespeare’s movie when one of his core pieces of original staging comes from the era of Hero’s funeral where Benedick was one of the attendees though he failed to realize that Hero was not dead.
+Moreover, Whedon’s film is distinguished from Shakespeare’s movie when one of his core pieces of original staging comes from the era of Hero’s funeral, where Benedick was one of the attendees, though he failed to realize that Hero was not dead.
 The hero is observed watching the ceremony from far in the “Much Ado About Nothing” film while at the same time he witnesses Benedick mourning his death.
-In overall, the Josh Whedon’s “Much Ado About Nothing” is resolutely determined to the original text of Shakespeare.
+Overall, Josh Whedon’s “Much Ado About Nothing” is resolutely determined to the original text of Shakespeare.

-The scene of Kenneth Brenagn’s “Much Ado About Nothing” film adaptations begins in the Italian Tuscany which is also described as the beautiful hills (Cammà et al. 861).
-This is one of the wonderful play adaptations of Shakespeare’s, “Much Ado About Nothing” that he originally performed and then later performed by Kenneth Brenagn and Josh Whedon.
-This was one of the funniest and entertaining comedies of the tribulations and trials talking about two lovers, Claudio Benedick and Beatrice (Hero) (Munich et al. 50).
-The humble townsfolk is observed basking in the grassy slope in the sunshine, and her sound is heard saying sigh no more, sign no more ladies.
-Indeed this kind of dreamlike scene is the opening setting of the core film picture of the Kenneth Brenagn’s “Much Ado About Nothing” as opposed to the Shakespeare’s film whose setting is different (Davidsson, Per, and Scott, 941).
+The scene of Kenneth Brenagn’s “Much Ado About Nothing” film adaptations begins in Italian Tuscany, which is also described as the beautiful hills (Cammà et al. 861).
+This is one of the wonderful play adaptations of Shakespeare’s “Much Ado About Nothing” that he originally performed and then later performed by Kenneth Branagh and Josh Whedon.
+This was one of the funniest and most entertaining comedies of the tribulations and trials, talking about two lovers, Claudio Benedick and Beatrice (Hero) (Munich et al. 50).
+The humble townsfolk are observed basking in the grassy slope in the sunshine, and her sound is heard saying sigh no more, sign no more ladies.
+Indeed, this kind of dreamlike scene is the opening setting of the core film picture of Kenneth Branagh’s “Much Ado About Nothing” as opposed to Shakespeare’s film, whose setting is different (Davidsson, Per, and Scott, 941).

-The Kenneth Brenagn’s film has got a feeling and a look all of its own as well as being a far cry compared to the Shakespeare’s “Much Ado About Nothing.”
-The Kenneth Brenagn’s “Much Ado About Nothing” film attempts to appeal to its audiences with a visual majesty as the setting and characters that are transformed with the aim of revealing Kenneth Brenagn’s fantastic performance of the romantic comedy performed by Shakespeare (Martin, Geoffrey, et al. 999).
-Nonetheless, the vision of Kenneth Brenagn nothing more than being a kind of a cinematic genius that neglects some sorts of the deeper meaning of what it means to observe incorrectly observe.
+Kenneth Brenagn’s film has got a feeling and a look all of its own as well as being a far cry compared to Shakespeare’s “Much Ado About Nothing.”
+Kenneth Brenagn’s “Much Ado About Nothing” film attempts to appeal to its audiences with visual majesty as the setting and characters are transformed with the aim of revealing Kenneth Brenagn’s fantastic performance of the romantic comedy performed by Shakespeare (Martin, Geoffrey, et al. 999).
+Nonetheless, the vision of Kenneth Brenagn is nothing more than a kind of cinematic genius that neglects some sort of the deeper meaning of what it means to observe incorrectly.

 Works Cited